 |Devens||Devens Regional HHW Facility||978-501-3943||Ashby, Ayer, Bolton, Devens, Groton, Harvard, Lancaster, Littleton, Lunenburg, Shirley and Townsend residents on the first Wednesday and following Saturday of each month, March through December.|

 |Lexington||Minuteman HHW Center||781-698-4522||

 Arlington, Bedford, Belmont, Chelmsford, Concord, Lexington, Lincoln, Waltham and Watertown residents.
-Fees apply to residents of other municipalities.
+Currently closed to residents of non-member communities due to COVD-19.
+May reopen to non-residents in the future.
 Open eight weekend days per year, April through November.